 Visit the ruins of the cathedral of Antigua

-Hike to the viewpoint, one of the top things to do in Antigua Guatemala
+Hike to the viewpoint – top things to do in Antigua Guatemala

 You can see this place already from the city center: the Mirador Cerro de la Cruz.
-Upstairs you have a great view of Antigua and the Agua volcano.
+At the top you have a great view of Antigua and the Agua volcano.
 In the morning it is clear and the view is the best.
 If you go straight on Avenida 1, you will get to a path with stairs, guiding you all the way up, within 15 minutes.
 The path is guarded between 7 am and 6 pm so make sure you are on the path only between these times.
-Once you’ve made it to the top: Go for a walk, find a spot and enjoy the view!
-It is one of the best things to do if you want to have an oustanding view of Antigua Guatemala.
+Once you’ve made it to the top: Go for a walk, find a spot and enjoy the view.
+It is one of the best things to do if you want to have an outstanding view of Antigua Guatemala.

 Stroll through the ruins

 The earthquakes have left their mark on the streets of Antigua.
 This can be seen in the many ruins of the city.
 Most of them are still in the original collapsed shape, others are transformed into a new church, hotel, or museum.
 The surrounding greenery and flowers, make it a perfect place to walk around and take pictures.
 Of course you won’t be able to visit all of the ruins during your stay.
 I therefore recommend to enter a few and observe the others from the outside, as you’ll pass them probably anyway.
 If you want to know what to do in Antigua Guatemala in terms of ruins and history, these are my recommendations.

 Iglesia de San Francisco is one of the most famous ruins in Antigua.
 Behind the new cathedral, you can walk around the former monastery, through gardens and flowers.
 It is a great place to take pictures and you’ll find many local families visiting on weekends.
 There is also a small museum, explaining more about the history.

 Santo Domingo | Colegio de San Jerónimo | Convento de la Recolección